jcrites/web-terminal/README.md

 ]
 ```

-The purpose and use of Amazon Ion as the structured data format is discussed further below in its own section, [Richly Typed Structured Data](#richly-typed-structured-data).
+For more on the rationale of using Amazon Ion as this data format, see [Richly Typed Structured Data](#richly-typed-structured-data).

 WebTerminal will evaluate this structured data according to semantic formatting logic, and then will render it into HTML and display it using a WebView.
 The HTML that's displayed might look like: